Ernie's: History

 French chefs were hired, crêpes Suzette appeared on the menu along with Chicken in Champagne, and by the early 1960s, Ernie's received the first of 32 consecutive annual five-star awards from the Mobil Travel Guide.
-In 1958 Alfred Hitchcock's classic thriller Vertigo featured three scenes set in Ernie's.
+In 1958, Alfred Hitchcock's classic thriller Vertigo featured a highpoint scene set in Ernie's (as re-created in the film studio).

 By the 1980s, tastes in food and decor had changed, and Ernie's was forced to renovate.
 The menu was lightened, the red silk wallpaper was replaced by yellow silk, the old bar was moved, and new chefs were hired.
 The transformation was not completely successful.
 "Ernie's is a parody of a fine restaurant," said the San Francisco Chronicle in 1986, "perhaps because Ernie's serves so many tourists they feel they can play-act their way through a meal.
 In this tricky business climate when expensive formal restaurants are fading in popularity, the owners of Ernie's would do well to reevaluate their attitude toward their customers."
-By 1989 the Zagat Survey was giving Ernie's, "a fading North Beach flower reincarnated as a stylish, elegant French restaurant", only 21 points out of a possible 30 for its cuisine, 22 for its decor, and 21 for its service, unimpressive scores for so expensive a restaurant.
-It noted, however, that "gone are the bordello-like setting and snooty service."
+By 1989, the Zagat Survey was calling Ernie's "a fading North Beach flower reincarnated as a stylish, elegant French restaurant", with only 21 points out of a possible 30 for its cuisine, 22 for its decor and 21 for its service, unimpressive scores for so expensive a restaurant.
+It noted, however, that "gone are the bordello-like setting and snooty service".

-In 1993, with new chef Craig Thomas in the kitchen, Zagat was giving it 22 for cuisine, and 25 for both decor and service.
-Although the latter-day Ernie's launched the careers of celebrated local chefs such as Jacky Robert and Alain Rondelli, its efforts to adapt to a changing world were not enough: on September 30, 1995, Ernie's closed permanently.
+In 1993, with new chef Craig Thomas in the kitchen, Zagat was giving it 22 for cuisine and 25 for both decor and service.
+Although the latter-day Ernie's launched the careers of celebrated local chefs such as Jacky Robert and Alain Rondelli, its efforts to adapt to a changing world were not enough and, on September 30, 1995, Ernie's closed permanently.